 Mobile phones/devices are provided to the Chief Executive/Chief Officers/other senior managers on the basis that they are necessary to undertake their duties effectively, and it is a condition of their contracts that they are on an emergency rota requiring them to be issued with a mobile phone/device.
 The Council funds the provision of the phone and business calls.
 Employees are required to pay for personal calls (see page 20).
-All employees working flexibly are issued with a mobile phone.
+All employees working flexibly are issued with softphones; if a mobile phone is also required a business case must be made